yadt/yadt-config-rpm-maker/README.md

 # install additional build dependency in the virtual environment
 pip install PyYAML
 ```
-After building you can disable the virtual environment with
-`deactivate`

-### Build RPM
+### Build RPM in the virtual environment
 ```bash
 python setup.py bdist_rpm
 ```
+After building you can disable the virtual environment with
+`deactivate`